dstnbrkr/componentkit/_docs/datasource-changeset-api.md

 permalink: /docs/datasource-changeset-api.html
 ---

-Changesets are how you interact with the datasource, they allow you to "enqueue" sets of commands and have them processed by the datasource.
+Changesets are how you interact with the datasource.
+They allow you to "enqueue" sets of commands to be processed by the datasource.

 These commands can be seen as a sentence with three parts :